ScottWill20/cohort_34_curriculum/week-04/assessment/sustainable-foraging/assessmentplan.md

   * [X] View Foragers
   * [X] Add a Forage
   * [X] View Forages by date
-* [ ] Review existing data layer code
+* [X] Review existing data layer code
-  * [ ] Confirm that every class method is used
+  * [X] Confirm that every class method is used
-  * [ ] Confirm that data persistence works as expected
+  * [X] Confirm that data persistence works as expected
-* [ ] Review existing domain layer code
+* [X] Review existing domain layer code
-  * [ ] Confirm that every class method is used
+  * [X] Confirm that every class method is used
-  * [ ] Confirm that data validation is implemented fully and correctly
+  * [X] Confirm that data validation is implemented fully and correctly
 * [ ] Review requirements and general project information to validate understanding
-* [ ] Review existing unit tests to ensure that they work as expected
+* [ X Review existing unit tests to ensure that they work as expected
 * [ ] Document findings
   * [ ] Move all TODOs into this README that are actually bugs or things to fix
   * [ ] Commit TODOs before making any code changes